cypherpunk-academy/2064/en/047_2064_Special_Command.md

 Naturally, in the situation we find ourselves in, the deal will be rather one-sided.
 There won't be many advantages on your side, but at least one:
 You'll survive this.
-Otherwise it's more of a commitment.
+Otherwise, it's more of a commitment.
 But you'll sign anyway.
 Not with a pen, not on paper, and not yourself.
 We'll do that for you.